Hongj2/game_of_thrones/README.md

+Hello!
+Welcome to this gem about Great Houses of Game of Thrones, this gem is to provide a list of all the houses of Westeros.

+The interactive aspect allows you to explore the houses and learn about it a little more.
+There are obvious spoilers so be aware!!
+There are options to check the status of a house, it would tell if a house survived George R. R. ruthlessness.

+I hope you enjoy the this interactive program for it taken a couple years out of me.

 # GameOfThrones

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/game_of_thrones`.
 To experiment with that code, run `bin/console` for an interactive prompt.